Read in: English | Pidgin English

 π Medical References

 • National Institute for Health and Care Excellence (NICE).
-Dementia assessment guidelines.
+Dementia: assessment, management and support for people living with dementia and their carers (NG97).

 β οΈ Medical Disclaimer